BlueBrain/MorphIO/doc/feature/morphology11.md

 * Support for glia cells according to [specification](https://bbpcode.epfl.ch/code/#/c/22473/20/source/h5v1.rst):
   * new 'cell_family' HDF5 enum which has the one of the values NEURON or GLIA
-  * new glia cell values for brion::SectionType: 'glia process', 'glia endfoot'
+  * new glia cell values for minimorph::SectionType: 'glia process', 'glia endfoot'
   * new 'perimeters' dataset
 * New metadata dataset containing provenance and versioning information:
   * 'creator': The software used to create the morphology.